kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/01_replicasets/transcript.md

 Replicasets continuously compares the number of ready pods, to the desired value, and it will create or delete replica pods to reach that desired state.
 So it means that these three values will eventually line up once the desired state is reached.

-Let's now resume the video to witness that happening.
+Let's now resume the video to witness that in action.

-Also notice that the replicaset created the pods and named them after itself followed by a uniqe string, that's so that each pod has a unique name.
+Also notice that the replicaset assigned unique names to the pods by naming them after itself followed by a uniqe string, that's so that each pod has a unique name.

 Ok It looks like all the pods are now running, and as expected, the Desired, Current, and Ready Values are all the same.